1066 Country Walk

 The route starts at Pevensey Castle where the Norman army stayed before proceeding to the Battle of Hastings.
 You then head through the countryside to the 15th century Herstmonceux Castle with its moat and Elizabethan gardens.
 The path then continues through Ashburnham to the fascinating Battle Abbey, set on the site of the 1066 Battle of Hastings.

 The final section takes you to the finish point at the attractive town of Rye via Westfield and Icklesham.
+Here you can visit Camber Castle, a ruined Device Fort built by King Henry VIII to protect the Sussex coast of England against the increasing risk of a French attack in 1539.

 For more information on the attractions and history of the area please click here.